 Slow and steady climb to Kala Pathar, where most of the iconic photos of Everest are taken.

 Arrive at Everest Base Camp and meet with some climbers.

 Day 15 Departure

 Trip Dates & Pricing

 This itinerary, trekking in the Khumbu towards the Southface of Mt.
-Everest, will be at a sustained altitude of above 12,000 feet with a high point being reached at between 16,000 ft and 18,000 feet depending on the strength of the group.
-This trek requires that participants are in excellent physical condition and participate in a regular cardiovascular exercise program prior to departure as participants will be hiking for 4-8 hrs. on a daily basis.
+Everest, will be at a sustained altitudes above 12,000 feet.
+High point being reached at between 16,000 ft and 18,000 feet depending on the strength of the group.
+This trek requires that participants are in excellent physical condition and participate in a regular cardiovascular exercise program prior to departure as participants will be hiking for 5-8 hrs. on a daily basis.
 Though not the monsoon season, mountain weather is unpredictable and the trek is subject to snowfall, storms, ice, rain, wind, and other high mountain hazards.
 Circumstances may mean that some days could be long and arduous for some people.
 Flexibility and a sense of humor are mandatory.